borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 - Ensure an anatomical T1 is in your DICOM directory
 - Run `dicom2bids_config_script.bat` to generate the BIDS output
     - Customize the batch script to put the correct subject ID and XNAT downloaded directory
+- There is another script for the T1 if added later on
 - Run post_conversion.bat (this will replicate SBref AP and PA for each bold run)
     - Customize the batch script to provide your BIDS output directory
 - Run BIDS validator online on your BIDS directory to make sure there are no errors
+- In the output .json in the bids directory, open the .json for the fmaps and delete the bids:: in the "IntendedFor" field

 fMRI Preprocessing with fMRIPrep: Two Available Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~